 Beyond Tones And Semitones

-There are of course, intervals that are bigger than tones or semitones, but we will explore them in another lesson.
-By becoming familiar with the concept of tones and semitones, you are laying the foundation for understanding larger concepts.
+There are of course, intervals that are bigger than tones or semitones, but by becoming familiar with the concept of tones and semitones, you are laying the foundation for understanding larger concepts.